Club Shoot and Hunt Guidelines

 Greetings RW-RM Shooters,

-We are about to conclude another great shooting and hunting season.
+We have just concluded another great shooting and hunting season.
 This year, we enjoyed a mild winter and little snowfall.
 Rain delayed and cancelled some hunts this season.
 Despite the weather challenges, you turned out again and again to enjoy excellent hunting and camaraderie with fellow members.
 A mild summer clays season made target shooting even more of a pleasure.
-Thank you for your participation and support of all our shooting and hunting events.
+Thank you for your participation and support of all our shooting and hunting events in 2017.

 Our Hunt Deposit will remain at $50 for next year.
 We place no more than 4 hunters per field and if 5 or more hunters sign on we will book 2 fields and guides.
 It is only when a late cancellation eliminates the need of the second guide and field that a Hunt Deposit is forfeited.
 48 hours notice prior to the Hunt is required to safeguard your Hunt Deposit.
 If a late cancellation does not change the number of guides/fields required, the fee will not be lost provided the preserve will adjust the bird count.
 All Hunt Deposits are refunded in April.